-Workshops are a great alternative for a comprehensive consulting project if you’re short on time or budget.
-Getting everyone on the same page for solving problems, making smart decisions, developing action plans, and training.
+Management workshops are a great alternative for a comprehensive consulting project if you’re short on time or budget.

-Usually facilitated by a consultant, workshops can be very effective for solving lingering business issues and developing solutions.
-Workshops are also great for training.
+Usually facilitated by a consultant, workshops are a time and cost-effective ways to solve lingering business issues and develop solutions.

-To be effective, a workshop for a company audience needs to be custom-tailored to deal with the specific issues the firm is dealing with.
+To be effective, a workshop for a company audience needs to be custom-tailored to deal with the specific issues the firm is facing.

-A workshop program structured to address a specific problem should include all stakeholders, not just the decision-makers.
-Also, to make the session more effective, to prepare for the workshop, the facilitator must meet with the stakeholders to get a better understanding of what the problem is.
+A workshop program structured to address a specific issue should include all stakeholders, not just the decision-makers.

 Workshops can also be very effective for training management teams and key employees on important business concepts, methods, and tools.